asrafilll/architecture-landing-page/README.md

-# Getting Started with Create React App
+# Architecture Landing Page by Asrafil

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Designed by @asrafilll with Figma

 ## Available Scripts